Pathways to Learning

-In the example to the left, a simple graphic shows which senses or learning pathways are available to a child who is visually impaired with spastic cerebral palsy.
-Sight, touch and movment are only partially available to him, but smell taste and hearing are fully available learning pathways.
-By examining which pathways are available to an individual, either partially or fully, and creating learning environments that appeal to these pathways, we can overcome one of the number one health risks for a child with special needs --- sensory deprivation.
+In the example to the right, a simple graphic shows which senses or learning pathways are available to a child who is visually impaired with spastic cerebral palsy.
+Sight, touch, and movement are only partially available to him, but smell, taste, and hearing are fully available learning pathways.
+By examining which pathways are available to an individual, either partially or fully, and creating learning environments that appeal to these pathways, we can overcome one of the number one health risks for a child with special needs — sensory deprivation.
 Sensory deprivation can lead to secondary disabilities and self-stimulatory behaviors.

 It is important to have a good idea which learning pathways are available to an individual when we begin to develop learning environments, select equipment, or create activities.